arunkd13/arunkd13.github.io/content/blog/disclosure.md

 date = 2024-04-02
 +++

-The following disclosure was shown when I logged into my ICICI Direct account.
+The following disclosure was shown, when I logged into my ICICI Direct account.
 Usually I skip reading these disclaimers, but this time I took the time to read it.

 > 9 out of 10 individual traders in equity Futures and Options Segment, incurred net losses.
 > On an average, loss makers registered net trading loss close to ₹ 50,000